OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/configure-authentication.md

 The following setting applies to both persistent and session authentication:

 * **Cache Time In Minutes** – Number of minutes the authentication information sent by the device is considered valid by the server without the need to fetch it from the database.
 After this time, the server validates the authentication tokens against the information stored in the database and supplies new authentication tokens.
 If set to 0, the authentication cache mechanism is disabled.

+* **Single Sign-On Between App Types** - When activated, this option lets users navigate between Traditional, Reactive Web Apps, and Mobile Apps distributed as Progressive Web Apps without having to sign in again.
+For example, if users sign in into a Traditional Web App, and then navigate to a Reactive Web App, they are signed in automatically in the Reactive Web App.
+To activate the **Single Sign-On Between App Types** setting, you need to have HTTPS enabled in the environment.

 The following settings are used for persistent authentication: